Josef Popper-Lynkeus: Influence

-Among the admirers of Popper-Lynkeus were physicists Albert Einstein and Ernst Mach; philosophers Martin Buber and Hugo Bergman; chemist Wilhelm Ostwald; mathematician Richard von Mises; statistician Karl Ballod (Kārlis Balodis); physiologist Theodor Baer; psychologist Sigmund Freud; writers Max Brod, Stefan Zweig, and Arthur Schnitzler; and the founder of the Zionist Revisionist movement, Ze'ev Jabotinsky.
+Among the admirers of Popper-Lynkeus were physicists Albert Einstein and Ernst Mach; philosophers Martin Buber and Hugo Bergman; chemist Wilhelm Ostwald; mathematician Richard von Mises; statistician Karl Ballod (Kārlis Balodis); physiologist Theodor Baer; psychologist Sigmund Freud; social scientist Otto Neurath; writers Max Brod, Stefan Zweig, and Arthur Schnitzler; and the founder of the Zionist Revisionist movement, Ze'ev Jabotinsky.

 Jabotinsky pointed out at the five constituents of the Popper-Lynkeus minimal program, Food, clothes, housing, health services, and education.
 Calling lack of any of these factors a "hole," he said, "Human society is similar to the kindergarten.
 In the kindergarten there are five holes, according to these five constituents.
 The children playing in the kindergarten are in danger of falling into one of them.
 What does the Prussian guard do?
 He erects shields with such inscriptions as 'Do not go to the right!' or 'Do not go to the left!'
 Following Popper-Lynkeus, I propose to cover up all these holes and give the children opportunity to play freely as they want."

 On 21 February 1918, on the 80th anniversary of Josef Popper-Lynkeus birth, his followers, physician and psychologist Fritz Wittels and writer Walter Markus, established the organization Universal Food Service in Vienna.
 For several years, this organization published a bulletin under the same name.
 It functioned for 20 years and was disbanded at the time of the annexation of Austria into Germany.

 Josef Popper-Lynkeus died on 22 December 1921.
 In recognition of his merits and accomplishments, the street in Vienna where he lived during the last years of his life was named after him.

+Einstein later penned a tribute to Popper-Lynkeus in the German scientific periodical Die Naturwissenschaften, writing:

+"Popper-Lynkæus was more than a brilliant engineer and writer.
+He was one of the few out-standing personalities who embody the conscience of a generation.
+He has drummed it into us that society is responsible for the fate of every individual and shown us a way to translate the consequent obligation of the community into fact.
+The community or State was no fetish to him; he based its right to demand sacrifices of the individual entirely on its duty to give the individual personality a chance of harmonious development."
+This was later republished in his book, The World as I See It.

 On the evening of the 150th anniversary of Josef Popper's birth, a fund for researching his thought and propagation of his ideas was established at the Johann Wolfgang Goethe University in Frankfurt am Main.

 In July 2007, the Tel-Aviv–Jaffa municipality decided to name one of the streets in Jaffa after Popper-Lynkeus.